yadatdtn-ctrl/facial-expression-recognition-framework/docs/proposal.md

 ## Section 7 — Expected Results

-Based on published benchmarks on the FER-2013 dataset (2021–2025), the following results are anticipated for each model.
-These predictions serve as informed hypotheses to be validated against actual experimental outcomes.
+Based on published benchmarks on the FER‑2013 dataset and typical transfer‑learning practice, the initial expectation for this project was that all three models would reach around mid‑60% to low‑70% accuracy, with transfer learning slightly outperforming the custom CNN.
+These ranges were treated as hypotheses and later compared against the actual experimental results, which turned out to be lower overall and showed the custom CNN performing best on FER‑2013.

 ### 7.1 Expected Classification Performance